 And, suddenly, I felt happy!

 God designed us to be joyful naturally.
 Happiness is inherent in our being.
 There is nothing we need to do to experience it.
 Nothing we have to earn, fix, or get.
-However, happiness arises from using our mind as God designed it to be used: to access the now in the midst of our experience of the material world and events that occur within it....
-Login as member to read the whole commentary
+However, happiness arises from using our mind as God designed it to be used: to access the now in the midst of our experience of the material world and events that occur within it.
+Experiencing the now means listening within to the feeling inside our core that arises not in reaction to our thoughts but in the silent space provided when we can truly let go of our habitual thinking.
+This is very different from how we learn to think when we are young and how we are taught to think in school and by nearly every element of modern culture.
+What we learn to do with our mind is look at our physical experience and figure out...
+Login as member to read the whole explication